 A non-profit organization based in the Netherlands that advocates sustainability reporting guidelines

 A non-profit organization in the US that aims to develop and spread sustainability accounting standards

 The Corporate Sustainability Department coordinates and promotes sustainability activities throughout the Terumo Group.
 The Department sets action policies and priorities related to sustainability, finds ways to disseminate these throughout the group, and promotes specific initiatives, by working together with related departments, committees, and the group companies.
 It also interacts with internal and external stakeholders, sharing information and engaging in discussions, to understand the expectations society has for the Terumo Group and reflect these in the initiatives.
-The executive officer in charge of sustainability reports periodically to the Board of Directors about the status of the initiatives regarding sustainability priorities.
+The Group Managing Executive Officer in charge of sustainability reports periodically to the Board of Directors about the status of the initiatives regarding sustainability priorities.
 In addition, the matters pointed out in the Board of Directors meetings are given feedback to the relevant departments for improving the initiatives.

 In 2012, Terumo became a signatory of the United Nations Global Compact.
 This action reflects Terumo’s agreement with the Ten Principles of the compact, which relate to human rights, labor practices, the environment and anticorruption measures.
 Under the group mission of “Contributing to society through Healthcare”, the Terumo is striving to practice these principles in the course of business operations.

 The Ten Principles of the United Nations Global Compact